 Alcoholism and alcohol abuse have always been thought to be linked to practices of unsafe sex, but a new study conducted at the Center for Addiction and Mental Health in Ontario, Canada has now confirmed it.
-Unsafe sex is the number one cause for new HIV infections in North America.
+Unsafe sex is the number one cause of new HIV infections in North America.

-While alcoholism and HIV are connected through various cases and patients, a cause and effect relationship has previously never been able to be established.
+While alcoholism and HIV are connected through various cases and patients, a cause-and-effect relationship has previously never been able to be established.
 The question the researchers were looking to answer was whether or not unsafe sex that was the effect of alcohol use or alcoholism actually led to new HIV infections, or if there were other variables at play.

-The first cause and effect behavior the study was able to prove was that alcohol does have a direct impact on an individual’s decision-making ability, and the more alcohol that you consume, the larger impact it has.
+The first cause-and-effect behavior the study was able to prove was that alcohol does have a direct impact on an individual’s decision-making ability, and the more alcohol that you consume, the larger impact it has.
 The study took it one step further and discovered that the more alcohol their research participants consumed, the more willing they were to engage in unsafe sex.

-These studies were completed with the intention of trying to find ways to prevent unsafe sex as a preventative measure for eliminating the spread of HIV.
+These studies were completed with the intention of trying to find ways to prevent unsafe sex, as a preventative measure for eliminating the spread of HIV.
 Since this study proved that alcoholism and alcohol abuse do in fact have a direct effect on an individual’s likelihood to engage in unsafe sex, drinking now has to be included as a serious consideration in future HIV prevention efforts.

 Jurgen Rehm, the director of social and epidemiological research at the Centre also concluded that “this result also helps explain why people at risk often show this behavior despite better knowledge: Alcohol is influencing their decision processes.”